PSI-Intention2022/PSI-Competition/README.md

 :dart:***Track 3 (Driver Decision Prediction (DDP)):*** to predict the decision of the autonomous vehicle, given the pedestrian's intent and trajectory, to ensure safe and efficient interactions.

 ## 3. Qualification
-We welcome competitors from all round the world.
-The leading attendee must be a student, graduate student or undergraduate student.
-Each team can join more than one track.
-Please check more details in the below website.
+We warmly invite participants from across the globe to join our competition.
+The primary participant must be a student, either at the graduate or undergraduate level.
+Each team is allowed to participate in multiple tracks.
+For further information, please visit the website provided below.

 ## 4. Prizes :trophy:
-For each challenge track, there will be cash prizes for the top 3 winners as:
+For each challenge track, cash prizes will be awarded to the top three winners as follows:

 | Challenge Track | Gold :1st_place_medal: | Silver :2nd_place_medal: | Bronze :3rd_place_medal: |
 | - | :- | :-: | :-: |